-KFFL answers important fantasy baseball questions about each Major League Baseball team as spring training approaches.
+KFFL answers important fantasy baseball questions for each Major League Baseball team as spring training approaches.
 What must fantasy baseball players know about the Philadelphia Phillies?

 Minnix is baseball editor and a fantasy football analyst at KFFL.
 He plays in LABR and Tout Wars and won the FSWA Baseball Industry Insiders League in 2010.